 In the early 16th Century, Henry Schloeder von Lachen, Lord of Schoenfels and Busbach, acquired the estate.
 The Schloeder von Lachen coat of arms decorates the entrance to the tower.

 The feudal castle of Schoenfels -of no great strategic value- was stripped of its fortifications by the French Army in 1683...

 At present the renovation of the tower is underway.
-The plan is to install a visitor centre as well as the offices of the Water & Forestry Administration.
+The plan is to install a visitor centre as well as a Water & Forestry Museum.